tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: read() of obj w/ writing => "On the {obj}, written in {wrt}, you see: '{txt}'..."
 	- TBD: read() if no writing on obj => "There's nothing written on the {obj}."
 	- TBD: examine writing => "The {writing} reads as follows: n/"
-- TBD: should "put key in moat" do more? what about "enter moat"

 - TBD: update get_hand_item() to return None if hand_list is empty
 - TBD: in mk_def_pkl(), sort out more elegant assignment process for self referenced obj (e.g. re-assigning goblin to goblin_mach after goblin Creature instantiation)